MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 When you use the **ComputerName** parameter, PowerShell creates a new session to run the command.
 The session is closed when the command completes.
-The `$p` variable was created in one connection, but it does not exist in the connection created for the second command.
+The `$p` variable was created in one connection, but it doesn't exist in the connection created for the second command.

-The problem is solved by creating a persistent session on the remote computer, then running both of the both commands in the same session.
+The problem is solved by creating a persistent session on the remote computer, then running both of the commands in the same session.

 The `New-PSSession` cmdlet creates a persistent session on the computer Server02 and saves the session in the `$s` variable.
 The `Invoke-Command` lines that follow use the **Session** parameter